isw-kudos/kudos-docs/docs/boards/auth0/index.md

 ![Company Details](/assets/auth0/account.png)

-- Create a new application, providing `Kudos Boards` for the name and choose `Regular Web Application` as the type.
+- Create a new application, providing `Kudos Boards` for the name and choose `Regular Web Applications` as the type.

 ![Application Wizard 1](/assets/auth0/application1.png)